inegm/ebpython/assignments/0_pitch_arithmetic.md

 3- Create random twelve-tone rows (see: <https://en.wikipedia.org/wiki/Set_(music)>) represented as integer interval values using one of Python's list built-in functions.

 4- **BONUS** Create twelve-tone rows represented as MIDI notes, with the root note chosen at random.
-You will need to use math's random module.
+You will need to use the [random](https://docs.python.org/3.6/library/random.html) module.